ecrucru/anticrux/README.md

 This option weakens the AI because it relies on the systematic mistake of the opponent to take an advantage if there is an opportunity to win or lose.

 It is often used in coordination with the option AntiCrux.options.ai.worstCase.

+- **AntiCrux.options.ai.tolerance"

+The best move is assigned a certain score.
+However, the second best move may be not so different.
+The tolerance makes additional moves eligible for the best move to play.
+The higher the tolerance, the less effective the strategy, the more interesting the gameplay.

 - **AntiCrux.options.ai.distance**